 Sec.
 20-327b-1.
 Residential property condition disclosure report.
 The following form shall be used by sellers who are required by Section 20-327b of the Connecticut General Statutes to provide a written residential property condition disclosure report to prospective purchasers.

-STATE OF CONNECTICUT DEPARTMENT OF CONSUMER PROTECTION 165 Capitol Avenue ♦ Hartford, CT 06106
+STATE OF CONNECTICUT DEPARTMENT OF CONSUMER PROTECTION 165 Capitol Avenue ♦ Hartford, CT 06106 required by said act.

 RESIDENTIAL PROPERTY CONDITION DISCLOSURE REPORT

 Name of Seller(s):